microsoft/FluidFramework/BREAKING.md

 ### attachGraph and bind methods in IFluidHandle deprecated

 `attachGraph` and `bind` methods in IFluidHandle have been deprecated.
 These are internal methods used by the Fluid Framework and should not be used.
 They will be removed in a future release.

+### Some APIs meant only for internal usage are deprecated

+`IGarbageCollectionRuntime` in the `@fluidframework/container-runtime` package should not be used outside the FF codebase.
+It has been deprecated and is expected to be removed in the next major release.

+`IConnectableRuntime.deltaManager` in the same package is no longer used and deprecated as well.

 # 2.0.0-internal.3.0.0